Ranked SaaS replacement guide

 Weaknesses

-Verdict: Best for teams that need a stronger CRM alongside marketing automation.
-Too expensive if ActiveCampaign's built-in CRM was already enough.
+Verdict: Best for teams that need a full sales CRM alongside marketing automation.
+Potentially too expensive if an ActiveCampaign plan plus Enhanced CRM already covers the pipeline requirement.

 Power smarter digital relationships